wgxcodersdc/organization/learning-resources/python/first_timers_guide.md

 			If a different prompt shows up, congratulations!
 You already have Python installed.
 		</li>
 		<li>
-			If you got an error, follow these instructions to install Python:
+			If you got an error, follow the instructions below to install Python.
+It might look complicated, but [this video shows that it can be done easily in under 3 minutes](https://www.youtube.com/watch?v=dU_ca27EGT8):
 		</li>
 	</ul>
 	<li>